- No rib resection

 - And most importantly, check with your doctor if you have any questions about what exercises are safe for you after surgery or any other question about your health.

 If you’re a parent to a kid undergoing a Nuss procedure, you must remain strong and be there for your kid.

 When your child is ready to go home after the operation, you and your child will receive all the needed instructions.

 Your doctor will tell you everything about further treatment at home so that you won’t be alone on this journey.

-- When your kid is at home, you must be very careful with their correct body posture.
+- When your kid is at home, you must be careful with their correct body posture.

 - Please provide them with comfy beds and pillows.

-- They need to stay home from school for three weeks, so you have to think about entertaining activities to keep them active and happy.
+- They must stay home from school for three weeks, so you must consider entertaining activities to keep them active and happy.

 - Limited challenging activities for two months are a must, so think about something fun but still passive.

 - Long walks are the first to help when your kid needs to free their energy.